E85 in the United States: Constraints

-Concerns about rising gasoline prices and outside energy dependence led to a resurgence of interest in E85 fuel at the turn of the 21st century; for example, Nebraska mandated the use of E85 in state vehicles whenever possible in May 2005.
+Concerns about rising gasoline prices and outside energy dependence led to a resurgence of interest in E85 fuel at the turn of the 21st century.
+For example, the U.S. energy Act passed in 2005 required oil refineries to mix 22 billion gallons of biofuels such as ethanol in the U.S. gasoline supply by 2022.
+Nebraska mandated the use of E85 in state vehicles whenever possible in May 2005.
 Similarly, whereas selling any fuel containing more than 10% ethanol is currently illegal in some states, this is rapidly changing.
 For example, Florida proposed changing state law to permit the sale of alternative fuels such as E85 at an October 7, 2005 meeting, and held public hearings on October 24.
 Before higher level blends of ethanol were finally legalized, only county, state, and Federal fleet vehicles could purchase E85 in Florida - from only 3 pumps in the state.
 Several other states have similar laws that prevent the sale of E85 to the general public.
 The expected general outcome, though, is the rapidly widening acceptance of E85 sales to the general public in all of the United States.

 E85 requires additional blending, special pump graphics and labeling, and has numerous other legal and logistical hurdles to overcome.
 As a result, while there are 3,354 E85 refueling stations in the United States as of August 1, 2014, this only represents approximately 2.4% of refueling stations nationwide according to data from the Oil Price Information Service.
 As a consequence, E85 is difficult to find for some drivers.

 As recorded in a Consumer Choice Report Card in July 2014, E85 sales are also constrained by a number of factors at the individual stations which carry it.
 Examples of this include: